AuroraAmissa/ProjectUnison/site/content/characters.md

 | 18            | 6 points  |
 | 20            | 10 points |
 | 22            | 14 points |

-### Determine Bonuses

-Each ability has a modifier associated with.
-To calculate the modifier for an ability, divide it by two, and subtract 5.
-The modifier is the number you apply to the die roll when your character tries to do something related to that ability.
-You also use the modifier with some numbers that aren’t die rolls.
-A positive modifier is called a bonus, and a negative modifier is called a penalty.

 ## The Abilities